rysharprules/Java-SE11-Upgrade-Exam/src/ocp/study/part01/README.md

     - A. All the classes in the JAR file are accessible
     - B. JRE continues to search for the last class within the JARs in the classpath if another similarly named class exists
-    - C. JARs in the classpath can have duplicate classes and/or packages (A)
+    - C. JARs in the classpath can have duplicate classes and/or packages
 <br />[Jump to answer](#qa7)
 8. <a name="q8"></a>A module can contain:
     - A. only resources and a module descriptor
-    - B. packages, resources, and a module descriptor (A)
+    - B. packages, resources, and a module descriptor
     - C. only packages and resources
 <br />[Jump to answer](#qa8)
 9. <a name="q9"></a>Which statements are true about the module system (Choose two)
     - A. It supports only small computing devices
-    - B. It addresses reliability, maintainability, and security requirements (A)
+    - B. It addresses reliability, maintainability, and security requirements
-    - C. It supports reusability (A)
+    - C. It supports reusability
     - D. It addresses the need for enhanced networking support
 <br />[Jump to answer](#qa9)
 10. <a name="q10"></a>What two things would you change about this code to set up a `requires` relationship directly from `main` to `gameapi`?<br />
     ![questionFigure 1.1](img/questionFigure1-1.png)
 <br />[Jump to answer](#qa10)
 11. <a name="q11"></a>The `main` module contains a class, which instantiates an object defined in